remykumar/build_system_info/README.md

     `git clone https://github.com/remykumar/build_system_info.git`

-2. Move the build.sh to your home directory (assuming you are doing this from your home)
+2. Move the build.sh to your home directory (assuming you did the clone from your home directory)

     `cp ~/build_system_info/build.sh ~ (or) cp ~/build_system_info/build.sh .`